seanjhulse/wreddit/README.md

 ```

 ##### Hazards
-You cannot link any of these methods together.
+You cannot assume that any of these methods together will provide some response.
 Logically, some of these will render nil arrays.
 However, you'd be surprised by some things you can do.
 Like:
 In this example, we'd be grabbing the subreddit, its comments in a specific thread
 ```
     @reddit_comment = wreddit.user('myusername').links #provides valid links to user submitted threads